-EPSON[®], Instant Off[®], and Quick Corner[®] are registered trademarks; Epson iProjection[TM] is a trademark; and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.
+EPSON®, Instant Off®, PowerLite®, and Quick Corner® are registered trademarks, and EPSON Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-Accolade[®] and PrivateLine[®] are registered trademarks; BrightLink Solo[TM], Duet[TM], and SizeWise[TM] are trademarks; and Extra Care[TM] is a service mark of Epson America, Inc.
+Accolade® and PrivateLine® are registered trademarks; BrightLink SoloTM, DuetTM, and SizeWiseTM are trademarks; and Epson StoreTM and Extra CareTM are service marks of Epson America, Inc.